ABMI/FentanylPatchPrevalence/README.md

 ## How to run the study
 1. Follow [these instructions](https://ohdsi.github.io/Hades/rSetup.html) for setting up your R environment, including RTools and Java.
-2. Launce 'CERVELLOPrevalence.Rproj' in the study package folder.
+2. Launce `CERVELLOPrevalence.Rproj` in the study package folder.
 3. Use the following code to initiate the project:

 	```r